 Clint continues to create with his musical director and arranger, the international award-winning composer, arranger, and performer, Jeffrey Neiman.
 Mr. Neiman has had a long and distinguished carreer in music, production, and film and television scoring.
 He has worked with a diverse array of artists such as Billy Preston, BB King, and Tower of Power.
 Along with Mr. Holmes and director Larry Moss, he is the co-writer of the Clint Holmes shows “Inspired”, “Remebering Bobby Short” and the Bistro Award-winning “This Thing Called Love” The Music of Cole Porter and Paul Simon”.

-Clint has finished writing his latest musical “Just Another Man” with Larry Moss and Bill Fayne.
+Clint has finished writing his latest musical, “Just Another Man”, with Larry Moss and Bill Fayne.
 The world premiere of this exciting new musical starring Mr. Holmes was presented by the Nevada Conservatory Theatre at the Judy Bailey Theater at UNLV.
 In late 2011, he premiered a major cabaret piece, “Remembering Bobby Short”, a loving homage to the man who defined New York cabaret.
-It was performed at the legendary Cafe Carlyle, where Bobby Short held court for over thirty years.
-In early 2012, he premiered another major work, “This Thing Called Love-The Music of Cole Porter and Paul Simon”, directed by Larry Moss, to rave reviews.
-In April of 2012, Mr. Holmes was honored to assume the mantle of Artist-In-Residence at Cabaret Jazz at the newly opened Smith Center For the Performing Arts, a world-class performing arts center that rivals any such venue anywhere in the country.
+It was performed at the legendary Cafe Carlyle, where Bobby Short held court for over 30 years.
+In early 2012, he premiered another major work, “This Thing Called Love-The Music of Cole Porter and Paul Simon”.
+Those shows were co-created and co-written by Cecilia Johnson and produced by Mrs. Johnson’s production company, Deep End Productions, and directed by Larry Moss to rave reviews.
+In April of 2012, Mr. Holmes was honored to assume the mantle of Artist-In-Residence at Cabaret Jazz in the newly opened Smith Center For the Performing Arts, a world-class performing arts center that rivals any such venue anywhere in the world.
 Mr. Holmes performs a new show there each month to sell-out crowds.